neshoba78/jpierite-fabacademy/mar-08-computer-controlled-machining.md

 The week of DigiFabCon 2017, I met Ted Hall at Center for Bits and Atoms.
 His first words to me were, "Oh, so you're Jean-Luc.
 I heard everything about you."
 Followed up by, "I hear you've been spending a lot of time with my wife."
 Bill Young chuckled, "Well, that's one way to start a conversation."
 Sallye Coyle is a good friend and a great teacher.
 We've been on two Fab Lab installs together and two FABx meetings.

-Before I met Sallye, I would create Fab Lab pro forma based on
+Before I met Sallye, I would create Fab Lab pro forma based solely on the Fab Lab Inventory curated by MIT.
+The what's and why's were normally answered by, "this is what MIT recommends" or "this is what is needed to take Fab Academy."
+That said, I don't think we ever got around to explaining 5 gallons of machine oil or the $84 USD 1/2" two flute downcut end mill.
+I received a spreadsheet on tooling from Sallye that was very helpful in explaining what was the right tool for specific, common applications in a Fab Lab: [Right Click + Save](/uploads/bit-inventory.csv)

 **Materials**